Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Tobogganing

-Offering non-skiers a way to experience the thrills of sliding over snow and, for groups, the chance for a fun social evening.
+Providing non-skiers a way to experience the thrills of gliding over snow and, for groups, the chance for a memorable social evening.
 Mountain hut dinners are often the precursor to the descent.
 Some toboggan evening huts are lift-accessed, and others are remote gems requiring a walk.

 People dancing on the Mooserwirt apres ski terrace